CS2103JAN2017-W14-B1/main/src/test/data/ManualTesting/TestScript.md

 > **Command:** `done 3`<br>
 > **Result:**<br>
 - Result display panel posts message:<br>
-`Done Task: Change Starhub Plan Deadline: 26/04/2017 13:00 Comment: cable tv plan Priority: high Tags: [personal]`
+`Done Task: Buy groceries Comment: on the way home Priority: high Tags: [personal]`
 - The task will be marked done, indicated by the green tick appearing on the right of its task card.

 ### 6.2.1 invalid commands: mark a task that is already done